 - Increased caring responsibilities due to support services being cut off/decreased.

 Helping parents and carers to support their families

-If staff believe families are in need of additional or more intensive advice and support, it is important to be able to point them in the right direction.
-Information is provided on the following pages about how to access health services and other support during COVID-19.
+If staff believe families need additional or more intensive advice and support, it is important to be able to point them in the right direction.
+Information is provided on the contacts for support page about how to access health services and other support during COVID-19.
 By pointing parents and carers in the right direction, you are supporting them to access the support that they need to keep their family safe and well through this crisis.